How common is public sex?

 Many people ask “Is public sex legal in California?”, or “Do people actually have sex in public?”.
 Planes, trains, cemeteries, and confessionals are just some of the places where people have been caught having sexual encounters in recent news.
 There will always be those people who enjoy living life on the proverbial “edge.”
 According to various online studies, up to 25% of respondents reported having had sex in a public place.

 Yet, while these folks have dared their senses into some imaginative and sometimes dangerous public places, it may lead to trouble with the law.
-While it may seem harmless in the heat of the moment, there are real dangers and potentially expensive, long-lasting, and in some cases, life-changing consequences if you are busted in the act.
+While it may seem harmless in the heat of the moment, there are real dangers and potentially expensive, long-lasting, and in some cases, life-changing consequences if and when a person is busted in the act.

 In California, Penal Code 647(a) makes it a crime “to engage in or to solicit anyone to engage in lewd or dissolute conduct in any public place or in any place open to the public or exposed to public view”.
 This act is most often charged using undercover cops as “bait” in public locations (such as bathrooms and parks).
 Undercover cops typically target and “bait” gay men into exposing themselves, masturbating, or proposing some other sexual act.
-Many times, the officer has engaged in entrapment and the suspect has done no wrong.
+In some circumstances, an officer can entrap a victim, which would make any charges against the victim null and void.
+It could be difficult to prove entrapment- and either way, you don’t want to ever be in a situation where you’re thinking ‘Is this entrapment?”
+If that thought is crossing your mind in a situation, you’re most likely breaking the law or about to break the law.